 (*) Games are at

-Team practice includes two (2) 90-minute practice a week.
-An Additional night will be allotted for team skills sessions/performance training.
+Team practice includes two (2) 90-minute practices a week.

 Community Service Project:

-As part of the Halftime Sports AAU Basketball Program, our players are encouraged to participate in a community service project.
-2018 Community Service Project information Coming Soon!
+As part of the Halftime Sports Travel Basketball Program, our players are encouraged to participate in a community service project.
+2023 Community Service Project information Coming Soon!

 Q: Which team is my son/daughter trying out for?

-A: AAU teams are based on grade level and age.
+A: Travel Basketball teams are based on grade level and age.
 Some players may be asked to play up a grade based on skill.

 Q: What if my child cannot attend all tryout sessions?